 Park and follow the road back down to the small bridge that spans Crum Elbow Creek.
 View the falls from near the bridge.

 One may not suspect waterfalls in the City of Poughkeepsie, but one is readily visible near the Mid-Hudson Children’s Museum and elevator to the Walkway Over the Hudson.
 Visit the museum and/or the Walkway with the family after catching a look at the waterfall.

 Directions: In Poughkeepsie, at the junction of Main St. and East-West Arterial, head west on Main St. for 0.35 miles to N Water St. Turn right onto N Water St. and drive 0.2 miles.
 The falls will be on the right as you cross the small bridge that spans the Fall Kill.
 Roadside parking, where permitted.

-In Dover Stone Church Preserve you will find this waterfall inside of rock formation called Dover Stone Church.
+In Dover Stone Church Preserve, you will find this waterfall inside of a rock formation called Dover Stone Church.
 The falls form inside of a “cave” where fallen rock has created an enclosed area with a small opening above.
 There is a tree-lined path that greets you at the park entrance and leads you to the picnic areas and the stream that flows from the cave entrance.

 Directions: From Poughkeepsie, at the junction of Main St. and East-West Arterial, head south on Columbus Dr./ East-West Arterial for 459 ft.
 Keep left to continue on Route 44 E/East-West Arterial.
-Drive 2 miles and keep left to continue on route 44 E for 1.9 miles.
+Drive two miles and keep left to continue on route 44 E for 1.9 miles.
 Proceed on route 44 E for 9.1 miles.